developerprakashjoshi/NodeMantra-gp/README.md

 NodeMantra not only offers a comprehensive framework for web applications but also includes Meilisearch as its built-in search engine, enabling efficient and accurate search functionality.

 Overall, NodeMantra is a feature-rich and developer-friendly framework that combines the power of Node.js with the benefits of TypeScript.
 It empowers developers to build scalable, maintainable, and high-performance web applications with ease.
-Whether you're building a small REST API or a complex web application, NodeMantra provides the tools and structure needed to deliver reliable and efficient solutions.
+Whether you're building a small REST API or a complex web application, NodeMantra provides the tools and structure needed to deliver reliable and efficient solutions.# Updated Git configuration